Madden NFL 18: Longshot plot

 Quarterback Devin Wade, along with childhood friend and wide receiver Colton "Colt" Cruise, visits Indianapolis to participate in the NFL Regional Combine.
-There, Devin's performance catches the attention of TV producers Ross Fountain and Julia Vasco, who want him to be the star of a series titled Longshot, which would follow the story of a player with low odds of making it into the NFL and turn him into an NFL Draftee, receiving the assistance of coach Jack Ford, the presenter of the program.
+There, Devin's performance catches the attention of TV producers Ross Fountain and Julia Vasco, who want him to be the star of a series titled Longshot, which would follow the story of a player with low odds of making it into the NFL and turn him into an NFL Draftee, receiving the assistance of coach Jack Ford, the host of the program.
 Devin and Colt leave without an answer to think.
 On the drive home, Devin reminisces about his successful high school career before his struggles at the University of Texas, which he left after just four games following his father's death in a car accident.
 To Devin, Colt, and Julia's surprise, Ross arranges for three other quarterbacks to compete with him on the show.
 Although Jack urges Ross to select another quarterback due to Devin's inability to call plays, Ross forces Jack to choose him for his better marketing potential and guilt trips him by mentioning Devin's deceased parents.

-Annoyed by what he considers boring television, Ross arranges an exhibition match for Devin in front of NFL scouts, scheduled to take place in two weeks.
+Annoyed by what he considers boring television, Ross arranges an exhibition game for Devin in front of NFL scouts, scheduled to take place in two weeks.
 Devin is worried about the game, but Colt, who has been invited to the NFL Super Regional Combine, decides to join the show and help him.
 At a press conference the day before the game, Devin's confidence is shattered by questions about where he had disappeared after his Texas career.
 Devin asks Ross to postpone the game, but he and Julia are fired.
 Jack attempts to persuade Devin to stay, but he and Colt drive home.

 In Texas, Colt tells Devin he is tired of helping him only for him to quit whenever the situation proves to be too difficult, sparking an argument.
 Devin starts working at his friend's construction business, where his coworkers and former Mathis teammates remember their high school days.
 That night, Devin is still working against his friends' interests as a Mathis High School football ceremony is taking place.
 Colt arrives and makes amends with Devin.
 After the ceremony, Julia visits the two and convinces them to rejoin the show.

 Returning to the Longshot studios, Devin reunites with Jack and apologizes for leaving, while Jack does so for failing to properly train him.
-At the meeting, the chairman of the TV network that Longshot is on declares Ross' onscreen behavior inappropriate and leaves his fate in the hands of the player.
+At the meeting, the president of the TV network that Longshot is on declares Ross' onscreen behavior inappropriate and leaves his fate in the hands of the player.
 Following said meeting, Jack introduces Devin to his good friend, former Miami Dolphins great Dan Marino, who further coaches Devin.
 The two visit a military base in Dubai in the United Arab Emirates, where Devin was stationed after enlisting in the Army following his time at Texas.
 There, Captain McCarthy explains how he helped Devin rediscover his love for football.